zeeshanmcp12/golang/notes.md

 ## 01Into

+- Jargons being used in golang
+  - literal value = an untyped numeric constant like 42, 3.14
+  - untyped = If the value declaration on the right hand side is not the typed then it is untyped
+  - typed = any value of data type (int, bool etc)
+  - Standard type sizes (unless developer has specific needs)
+    - int
+    - unint
+    - float64
+    - complex128
+  - Casting a float to an integer truncates the floating point portion.
+  - default native types:
+    - int
+    - unint
+    - float64
+    - complex128
+    - string
+    - bool
+    - byte
+    - rune
+  - constants cant use the := (short) declaration syntax.
+    - the value can't be changed once it has been declared.

+### Syntax stuff
+- Same line declarations
+  - floatNumber, text := 3.14, "Hello World
+- Some types can be converted in this way:
+  - yearsInSchool := 2.4
+  - yearsInSchoolInt := int(yearsInSchool)
+  - Casting a float to an integer truncates the floating point portion.

 - Create directory named 01Into
 - Open this in "Integrated terminal"
 - Execute "go mod init hello" -> it will initialize a module named "hello" as well as create go.mod file.